HarshShukla-pvt/apnacollegedemo/README.md

-# apnacollegedemo
+# apnacollege-demo
-This is my first github repo
+This is my first git repo
+Author - Harsh Shukla